Who are the Safeguarding, Student Life and Wellbeing Team?

-Our Student Welfare Team are always on hand to support you with any queries or personal matters that you may come across during your studies.
+Our Safeguarding, Student Life and Wellbeing Team are always on hand to support you with any queries or personal matters that you may come across during your studies.
 Our friendly team are here to help, so do not be afraid to ask for their support and advice, no matter how big or small you think your issue is.

 Email: qahe.welfare@qa.com